 Treating the lenses with UV-blocker and regularly washing the headlights will extend the life of the treatment.

 There are several factors that can lead to headlights becoming cloudy or yellow.
 Many of these stem from the environment – including exposure to high levels of UV light – in which the vehicle operates.
 But discoloration can also be a consequence of infrequent maintenance, when the vehicle is subjected to salty ocean air, high humidity, or road grime.
+We recommend using the car care products, take them into account, for better car paintwork and body components conditions.

 We do an efforts to find, research and recommend the best products.
 So, we may receive commissions from purchases that you make after following the links in our product reviews.